[ Updated today : ]

 Trust me, i have been there.
 Tried different bikes, but never satisfied at all.

 This article is a result of testing, trying & watching countless hours of videos, asking a lot of questions to people, going to different bike stores & what not.

 So, Let's jump right into it:

 Best Comfort Bikes Reviews For Men

-1. Diamondback Wildwood Classic [ Best For Men & Women ]
+1. Diamondback Wildwood Classic [ Best For Men ]

-It is the best comfort bike available in the market today.
+It one of the best comfort bikes available in the market today.
 If you know well, Diamondback is one of America’s biggest bicycle brands, which also exports its cycles to many other countries.
 It was founded as a BMX brand in 1977, and that pedigree shows even in their city bikes that are meant for more sedate riding conditions.
 The Wild wood Classic is the brand’s most popular comfort bike and is designed to be powerful, comfortable and customizable.

 The cycle’s aluminum alloy frame feels heavier than most other comfort bikes in this price range, mainly because of the shocks.